-In this guide, you will learn the seven steps for creating and managing a win-win employee work schedule; one that benefits both your workers and your organization.
+In this guide, you will learn the essential steps for creating and managing an effective employee work schedule, one that optimizes operations and improves employee satisfaction.

-Employee scheduling is complex.
-It’s a juggling act of anticipating workforce needs, managing employee requests and preferences, and ensuring shift coverage.
-It doesn’t end there: employee scheduling also includes managing labor costs, adhering to compliance rules, and all the while maximizing productivity.
+Employee scheduling is a complex juggling act of anticipating workforce needs, managing employee requests and preferences, and ensuring adequate shift coverage.
+But it doesn’t end there; it also includes managing labor costs and complying with labor rules and scheduling regulations – while also maximizing productivity.

 According to our hourly worker research report, 87 percent of hourly workers consider having control of their work schedules to be extremely important, and 55 percent said they would leave their job if they lacked control over their schedule.

 This means the quality with which the employee schedule is planned, published, and communicated directly impacts worker satisfaction, “no-shows,” and, ultimately, employee turnover.
 Employee turnover is 174% more likely without real-time scheduling capabilities.
 It’s no wonder that’s the case.
 According to a recent study in the American Sociological Review, “exposure to routine instability in work schedules is associated with psychological distress, poor sleep quality, and unhappiness.”

 In addition to the costs associated with employee turnover, the employee schedule impacts many other aspects of operations, including labor costs, productivity, and compliance with industry regulations, internal policies, and employment and labor laws.

 Manual staff scheduling is often inefficient and cumbersome for complex operations (but can work well for small businesses).
 When a “Big Three” U.S. auto manufacturer transitioned from manual to automated employee scheduling, they saw significant gains in efficiency and cost control, saving $800/employee in grievance costs and $1.5 million in unnecessary overtime within the first year of implementation.